2019 — UT/US

 RFD: I typically base my decision on the the stock issues of the plan on the Affs ability to defend it and prove that it is better than the status quo.
 The NEG wins if they can prove the plan is worst then the status quo or the status quo is better than the plan.

 Alyssa Hooks Paradigm

 I debated for Barbers Hill HS for four years.
 In both LD and CX.
 Qualifying for TFA state my junior and Senior year.
 I now do IPDA- public debate- with The University of Arkansas at Monticello.
-Currently the assistant LD coach for the Duchesne Academy of the Sacred Heart in Houston, Texas.
+Currently the coach for the Duchesne Academy of the Sacred Heart in Houston, Texas.

 TLDR (1 = best):

 General: I'm fairly open to seeing what you're most comfortable doing as long as it creates good debate.
 Many times I have seen rounds where it was like two ships passing in the night because someone read something so off the wall there was no way to respond to it, or maybe there is a way but no one knows it but you.
 That's not cool.
 I will yell slow, clear or loud.
 Sit, stand or float.
 I don't mind one way or another.
 I always stood, but because my coach didn't afford the option-- do what makes you happy!